speech4j/tenant-service/README.md

 (Metadata is a default schema type.
 To generate a default one - execute command without an additional argument)
  * `./gradlew diffChangeLog -PschemaType=tenant` -- generate a migration script for tenant schema
  * `./gradlew diffChangeLog` -- generate a migration script for metadata schema

+## Description of functionality
+* DONE
+--API(tenantApi, configApi, userApi)
+--API tests
+--Multi-tenancy using ConcurrentHashMap
+--Liquibase configuration
+--Exception handler
+--Dto message validation
+--TestContainer configuration
+* TO DO
+--Add swagger
+--Add pagination
+--Add migration of schema for a newly created tenant --Make migration at the start of the application for all tenants